GWanjalee/Homework1/README.md

 Level 6 - Level 7

-The password for the level 7 was in a file somewhere on the server and have the following characteristics:

-owned by user bandit7
-owned by group bandit6
-33 bytes in size
-Therefore again I used the find command to find the password.
+The password for the level 7 was in a file somewhere on the server and have the following characteristics: owned by user bandit7, owned by group bandit6, 33 bytes in size.Therefore again I used the find command to find the password.

 ![6-7](https://cloud.githubusercontent.com/assets/18299123/14381508/83e938c6-fda4-11e5-99aa-186bcf5462b9.PNG)